-Since 1988, with the help of our generous and dedicated community sponsors, we have presented high quality comedies, dramas, thrillers, hot and timely documentaries and whimsical shorts.
+Since 1988, with the help of our generous community sponsors, we have presented high quality comedies, dramas, thrillers, hot and timely documentaries and whimsical shorts.

 Every year we strive to bring you a most entertaining and intriguing experience!
 Each year’s Festival features:

 - Guest filmmakers, directors, writers, producers

 - Comedies, narrative features and thought provoking documentaries

 - Special screening in honour of the late Peter Oberlander